Welcome to the club! Facebook advertising can provide the significant boost your business or brand needs.

 As with any other profession or skill, creating and delivering ads on the Facebook platform takes a lot of know-how and practice.
-When you’re just getting started, it’s especially important to familiarize yourself with the basics.
+When you’re just getting started with paid advertising as a part of your Facebook marketing strategy, it’s especially important to familiarize yourself with the basics.
 Otherwise, you run the risk of spending a lot of time and money only to get disappointing results.

 Luckily, you don’t have to go far to find help online.
 By the end of this article, you will have a few actionable tips to help you kickstart your journey into Facebook advertising.

 You cannot make Facebook ads without first having a professional page for your business.
 It’s completely free.
 A personal Facebook profile (also free) is all that’s required so Facebook recognizes you as an admin for the page.

 To create a page, simply log in to your personal profile.
 From the right column, scroll down until you hit “Create.”
 Select “Page” to begin.
 If you’re using your mobile device, select the menu at the top right of the screen, which is represented by three horizontal lines.
 Select “Pages” and then “+Create” on the screen you’re directed to.

 The next step is making your page look professional.
 Fill out the “About” section in full so that users know who you are, where you’re located (if you’re strictly online, include your website URL), and how to contact you.

 Also, upload a professional-quality cover photo and profile photo, as these represent your business’s entity.
 You may, for example, use your logo as the profile photo and an image containing your products as the cover photo.